 Another challenge of outpatient treatment is that you must practice sober living when you are not in treatment.
 In other words, you must be able to manage your addiction without 24/7 supervision.
-Addiction treatment centers in Colorado provide different levels of outpatient care to meet your needs and help you achieve your recovery goals.
+This can be difficult, especially when you do not have a strong support system at home.

 5 Tips for Balancing Outpatient Treatment

 Outpatient care is an essential part of recovery, but managing addiction and everyday life can be overwhelming.
 Here are five tips to help you balance your outpatient treatment with daily life: